rcfisk/ManagerReadme/README.md

 On the Think Feel Know classification, I am a Knower.
 This means that I trust my intuition.
 I make quick judgements and fast decisions.
 I tune into the energy from other people.
 I am happy with silence.
 I get straight to the point.
 And I remain calm and relaxed.

+On The Prodictive Index classification, I am a Venturer.
+The definition of a Venturer is a self-starting, self-motivating, and goal-oriented risk-taker.

 During meetings, I will not be the first person to speak.
 I like to analyse the discussion before I open my mouth.
 This does not mean I am not giving 100% of my attention during a meeting.

 I am terrible at remembering names when I meet people.
 This is something I continue to work on.